ihajat/GoldMedals/README.md

 Todo:

 1. add header to recyclerview and general improvement to the UI ( increase font size, use percent-guideline for liquid dimensions)
-2. Fix broken test and add complete full range of tests
-3. It currently displays the countries flag , as the American flag, by default, so, it needs to change so that user can select a flag
+2. It currently displays the countries flag , as the American flag, by default, so, it needs to change so that user can select a flag